 Teach Mental Health

 Mental illness most often begins in adolescence, yet the people who work with teenagers daily are often unprepared to recognize and understand mental illness.
 Teacher education programs rarely address mental health literacy, resulting in teacher candidates who are at a disadvantage when they enter the workforce.
 TeachMentalHealth.Org was developed to address this need based on the results of a National Scoping Exercise and input from more than 30 educational institutions and organizations across Canada.

 This online modular-based resource will be accessible to all Faculties of Education to be used as a cohesive whole or subdivided and incorporated into existing courses, be presented face-to-face or entirely online, and be instructor-led or student-driven.
 Teachers and other educators who are currently in schools are also welcome to take the course.

 Courtesy of teachmentalhealth.org

 Here at the Faculty of Education Western University, Dr. Rodger has worked closely with Teach Mental Health in support of the design, implementation, and evaluation of the modular online curriculum.
 Dr. Rodger and her team of researchers are working to improve the way teacher candidates develop mental health literacy.
 Teach Mental Health resources are being used to enhance the course curriculum.
-This research helps us better understand how we can support teachers do what they do best, fostering healthy learners.
+This research helps us better understand how we can support teachers to do what they do best, fostering healthy learners.